Evaluating HIV POC Kits with Positive/Negative Quality Controls

 Note that the positive control is only weakly reactive.
 This is done deliberately so that a reactive test demonstrates that the kits at your site are working in an optimal way.

 Controls may be kept frozen or refrigerated for up to a year.
 Controls are shipped frozen, but, If they arrive thawed, they can be refrozen immediately or refrigerated.
 Regardless of the means of storage, they must be used before the expiry date on the package.

 Quality control testing should be done regularly as follows:

 - When the kits are first received before any kits are used (this is sometimes referred to as validating the kits)

 - If a temperature reading is recorded outside the 2-30°C range

 - Monthly on existing kits or after every 125 tests completed (not more than once a week for high-volume sites)

 Sites should establish procedures for regular quality control testing.
 Ideally, multiple staff take a part in the quality control process so that this knowledge is not restricted only to the quality assurance lead.
 The staff training module, Quality Assurance and Inventory Management, describes how to conduct quality control testing and how to follow-up on unexpected results.
-Bulb pipettes provided by the AIDS and Hepatitis C Program for this testing.
+Bulb pipettes can be ordered through the Inventory Management Portal for this testing.